 What Should You Do?

 The examples above illustrate what a big difference state laws can make.
-The only way to insure that after your death your property will go to the beneficiaries of your choice, when you want them to receive your property, and in the way that you want them to receive it, and who will take care of your minor children and their inheritance, is to make an estate plan.
+The only way to insure that your property will go to the beneficiaries of your choice after your death, when you want them to receive your property, and in the way that you want them to receive it, and who will take care of your minor children and their inheritance, is to make an estate plan.